- About Us

 You will be part of an active, vibrant, professional organisation and be kept up to date with professional issues.
 The benefits of the College are focused on nursing in general and the service nursing provides to the public, as well as the direct personal benefits you will receive:

-Te Puawai - The College's own journal 3 times a year
+Te Puawai - The College's own professional update 3 times a year

 Nursing Praxis in New Zealand - Journal of Professional Nursing

 Participation in online discussions through our secure Forum.

 Weekly World and NZ News Bulletin by email- a service for members with articles of interest specifically selected for Nurses (no need for time consuming browsing of papers and internet to keep up to date, this is all you need)

 $1 million p/a Indemnity Insurance cover, members are covered automatically with the exception of retired members.
 Members may choose to opt out of Insurance cover only if they are covered adequately by another organisation, a fee discount applies)

 Yes.
 The procedure for joining the College is very simple.
 Complete the online Application Form and we will then email your Invoice for membership fees etc. Your membership starts when we receive your first fee payment.
 You can pay immediately by Credit Card or via youronline banking - see our online application form for details.

 Promotes the professional nursing issues for improved practice and health outcomes.